reichlab/docs.zoltardata/docs/Forecasts.md

 Here we show how to upload forecast data into Zoltar.

 > Note: As mentioned at [Jobs](Jobs.md), uploading a forecast is done in a separate worker process because it may take more than a handful of seconds to run.
-Thus the workflow is based on that (see [Job workflow](Jobs.md#workflow) for details).
+Thus, the workflow is based on that (see [Job workflow](Jobs.md#workflow) for details).

 Forecasts are uploaded to a particular model for a particular time zero.
 To upload one: